 The foldable smartphone differs from a regular mobile phone in such a way that it offers new possibilities for non-traditional smartphone manufacturers to also enter the market.
 At the beginning of this year, for example, we published a patent for an Intel folding smartphone that folds into a large tablet.
 Sharp also seems to be working on a foldable telephone in the background, but this seems to be a clamshell design.

 This time the Japanese electronics manufacturer has applied for a patent for a foldable telephone that can be used as a handheld.
-Mobile gaming is becoming more and more popular and with the arrival of foldable mobile devices, new possibilities will arise, making the traditional handheld superfluous.
-We have also seen this with the digital camera, the market of compact cameras has fallen completely in recent years due to the ever-improving smartphone cameras.
+Mobile gaming is becoming more and more popular, and with the arrival of foldable mobile devices, new possibilities will arise, making the traditional handheld superfluous.
+We have also seen this with the digital camera; the market for compact cameras has fallen completely in recent years due to the ever-improving smartphone cameras.

 Sharp foldable smartphone with round game buttons